Paramagnetic phases of strongly correlated ultracold fermions coupled to an optical cavity: Introduction

+For bosons coupled to an optical cavity, the competition between onsite and cavity-mediated long-range interactions has been studied within the extended Bose–Hubbard model \cite{PhysRevA.87.051604,dogra2016phase,niederle2016ultracold,panas2017spectral, liao2018theoretical, carl2023phases}, which has also been realized experimentally \cite{klinder2015observation,landig2016quantum,hruby2018metastability}.~In particular, for single-component bosons in the strong-interaction regime, a region of metastability where Mott-insulating and density-wave phases coexist was predicted \cite{landig2016quantum,panas2017spectral} and later confirmed experimentally \cite{hruby2018metastability}.

-In recent experiments the effect of cavity-mediated long-range interactions on two-component spinful ultracold Fermi gases of $^6$Li atoms was studied \cite{roux2020strongly,roux2021cavity,konishi2021universal,zhang2021observation,helson2023density,zwettler2025nonequilibrium,Buhler_2025_Microscopy}.~The self-organization of the atomic density and associated superradiance was first realized for a non-interacting ultracold Fermi gas \cite{zhang2021observation} and more recently for a unitary Fermi gas with attractive contact interactions due to $s$-wave scattering, where the scattering length was tuned across the BEC-BSC crossover \cite{helson2023density}.~One of the main novel features of the fermionic superradiance compared to its bosonic counterpart is its strong dependency on the atomic density.~As demonstrated theoretically for spinless fermions without short-range interactions \cite{keeling2014fermionic,piazza2014umklapp,chen2014superradiance}, the Fermi surface nesting effect, where one portion of the Fermi surface is mapped onto another by a single wave vector matching the cavity photon momentum, can significantly decrease the threshold for the emergence of atomic self-organization for certain fillings.
+In recent experiments the effect of cavity-mediated long-range interactions on two-component spinful ultracold Fermi gases of $^6$Li atoms was studied \cite{roux2020strongly,roux2021cavity,konishi2021universal,zhang2021observation,helson2023density,zwettler2025nonequilibrium,Buhler_2025_Microscopy}.~The self-organization of the atomic density and the associated superradiance was first realized for a noninteracting ultracold Fermi gas \cite{zhang2021observation} and more recently for a unitary Fermi gas with attractive contact interactions due to $s$-wave scattering, where the scattering length was tuned across the crossover from a BEC of tightly bound molecules to a Bardeen-Cooper-Schrieffer (BCS) superfluid of weakly bound Cooper pairs \cite{helson2023density}.~One of the main novel features of the fermionic superradiance compared to its bosonic counterpart is its strong dependency on the atomic density.~As demonstrated theoretically for spinless fermions without short-range interactions \cite{keeling2014fermionic,piazza2014umklapp,chen2014superradiance}, the Fermi surface nesting effect, where portions of the Fermi surface are connected by a single wave vector matching the cavity photon momentum, can significantly decrease the threshold for atomic self-organization at specific fillings.~By contrast, for other fillings, the Pauli blocking effect suppresses this self-organization, since the momentum states coupled by photon absorption are already occupied.

-One possibility of investigating this effect in greater detail is to confine the system to a two-dimensional static square optical lattice.
-For sufficiently deep lattices and at low fillings, the atomic system can be described by a Fermi–Hubbard model \cite{hofstetter2018quantum}.
-In this setting, the Fermi surface of the two component Fermi gas exhibits perfect nesting \cite{hafermann2014collective}.
-Such a lattice further allows for tunable onsite Hubbard interactions between the two fermionic components.
+One possibility of investigating the Fermi surface effect in greater detail is to confine the system to a two-dimensional static square optical lattice.~For sufficiently deep lattices and at low fillings, the atomic system can be described by a Fermi-Hubbard model \cite{hofstetter2018quantum}.~In this setting, the Fermi surface of the two component Fermi gas exhibits perfect nesting \cite{hafermann2014collective}.~Such a lattice further allows for tunable onsite Hubbard interactions between the two fermionic components.